rishi-gupta1/cse15l-lab-reports/lab2/lab2.md

 ![Image](screenshots/Lab2E.PNG)

-Above, we can see the path to the public key withing my account on `ieng6`.
+Above, we can see the path to the public key with my account on `ieng6`.
 Also very cool.

  ![Image](screenshots/Lab2F.PNG)